wp-plugins/may-the-force-be-with-you/readme.txt

 === May The Force Be With You ===
 Contributors: sethradio
-Tags: admin, hello dolly, star wars
-Requires at least: 3.0
+Tags: admin, hello dolly, star wars, dashboard Requires at least: 3.0
 Tested up to: 3.2.1
 Stable tag: trunk